 - b.
-For multi-family and non-residential applications, a septic tank shall be sized to permit detention of incoming wastewater design flows for a minimum of forty-eight (48) hours. - c.
-For systems that remove toilet waste for separate treatment, tank capacity may be less than one thousand (1,000) gallons, if it provides a minimum of fortyeight (48) hours detention time. - d.
-Minimum tank size for new installations other than for a single-family residence is four hundred (400) gallons. - 3.
-Testing of Septic Tank Watertightness: - a.
-Testing of septic tanks must be performed and evaluated as specified in Section 9 of ASTM C1227-12 (Standard Specification for Precast Septic Tanks) for concrete tanks or in Standard IAPMO/ANSI Z1000-2007 (American Standards for Prefabricated Septic Tanks) for other prefabricated septic tanks. - b.
+For multi-family and non-residential applications, a septic tank shall be sized to permit detention of incoming wastewater design flows for a minimum of 48 hours. - c.
+For systems that remove toilet waste for separate treatment, tank capacity may be less than 1,000 gallons, if it provides a minimum of 48 hours detention time. - d.
+Minimum tank size for new installations other than for a single-family residence is 400 gallons.

+3. Testing of Septic Tank Watertightness

+- Testing of septic tanks must be performed and evaluated as specified in section 9 of ASTM C1227-12 (Standard Specification for Precast Septic Tanks) for concrete tanks or in Standard IAPMO/ANSI Z1000-2007 (American Standards for Prefabricated Septic Tanks) for other prefabricated septic tanks. - b.
 Each unit shall be inspected in the field for conditions that may compromise its watertightness. - c.
-The inspection in the field shall be conducted by BCPH and be performed after the tank installation but before backfilling. - d.
-If the inspection in the field indicates that the tank may be damaged or is not watertight, the inspector may require that the tank be tested for watertightness by the tank manufacturer or the system contractor. - 4.
-Septic Tank Design and Dimension Criteria: - a.
-A septic tank shall have two (2) or more compartments or more than one (1) tank may be used in series.
-The first compartment of a two (2)-compartment tank or the first tank in a series shall hold no less than one-half (1/2) of the required effective volume. - b.
-Inlet invert shall be at least two (2) inches higher than the outlet invert. - c.
-Inlet tee or baffle shall extend above the surface of the liquid at least five (5) inches and shall extend a minimum of eight (8) inches below the liquid surface. - d.
-Outlet tee or baffle shall extend at least fourteen (14) inches below the outlet invert and, if needed, be modified to accommodate an effluent screen.
-The outlet tee or baffle that accommodates an effluent screen must be located so that the effluent screen has sufficient clearance to be removed through the access opening with a riser in place. - e.
-The distance from the outlet invert to the underside of the tank top shall be at least ten (10) inches. - f.
-Liquid depth shall be a minimum of thirty (30) inches, and the maximum depth shall not exceed the tank length.
+The inspection in the field shall be conducted by the local public health agency and be performed after the tank installation but before backfilling. - d.
+If the inspection in the field indicates that the tank may be damaged or is not watertight, the inspector may require that the tank be tested for watertightness by the tank manufacturer or the system contractor.

+4. Septic Tank Design and Dimension Criteria

+- a.
+A septic tank shall have two or more compartments or more than one tank may be used in series.
+The first compartment of a two-compartment tank or the first tank in a series shall hold no less than one-half of the required effective volume. - b.
+Inlet invert shall be at least two inches higher than the outlet invert. - c.
+Inlet tee or baffle shall extend above the surface of the liquid at least five inches and shall extend a minimum of eight inches below the liquid surface. - d.
+Outlet tee or baffle shall extend at least 14 inches below the outlet invert and, if needed, be modified to accommodate an effluent screen.
+The outlet tee or baffle that accommodates an effluent screen must be located so that the effluent